londonkoders/londonkoders.github.io/2019/dns-basic/dns-basics.md

 - Managing (through PTI) the distribution and allocation of IP address “blocks” to the RIRs.
  Therefore, ICANN oversees the assignment of both IP addresses and domain names.

-### ICANN is guided by the following principles
+### ICANN is guided by the following principles:
 - To preserve the operational stability and security of the Internet, particularly the domain name system.
-- To promote competition and choice for registrants, especially in the generic top-level domain arena􏰀
+- To promote competition and choice for registrants, especially in the generic top-level domain arena.
-- To achieve broad representation of global Internet communities􏰀
+- To achieve broad representation of global Internet communities.
 - And, to develop policy appropriate to its mission through bottom up, consensus-based processes.
-### ICANN’s mandate is to act in the public interest on issues regarding the management of the DNS system.
+ICANN’s mandate is to act in the public interest on issues regarding the management of the DNS system.

 ### The ICANN Community

-### ICANN is made up of different communities , representing different interests on the Internet and all contribute to any final decisions that ICANN makes.
+ICANN is made up of different communities, representing different interests on the Internet and all contribute to any final decisions that ICANN makes.

-### There are three “supporting organisations” that represent
+There are three “supporting organisations” that represent
 - The organisations that deal with IP addresses
 - The organisations that deal with domain names
 - The managers of country code top-level domains

-### Then there are four “advisory committees” that provide ICANN with advice and recommendations.
-These represent􏰁
+Then there are four “advisory committees” that provide ICANN with advice and recommendations.
+These represent
 - Governments and international treaty organisations
 - Root server operators
 - Those concerned with the Internet’s security